 The University Medal in Theatre is offered to the top first class honours graduate.
 It is a medal in recognition of superior achievement and is based on the highest GPA in all classes.

 The Women's Division - Dalhousie Alumni Association Medal in Costume Studies is presented annually to the graduating student with the highest cumulative GPA in the Costume Studies Program.

-The Film Studies Book Award is a book presented to the graduating Film Minor student with the highest GPA in all film classes.
+The Film Studies Prize is awarded to the graduating Film Studies student with the highest GPA in all film classes.